-So after your workout in the gym is done be sure to head off to the shower stalls and rinse off your sweat so that the yeast in your skin won’t break out into a nasty infection.
+So after working out make sure to shower and rinse off the sweat so that the yeast in your skin won’t break out into a nasty infection.
 According to experts, you can use soap with pyrithione zinc, which is proven to be effective in preventing yeast overgrowth.

-Summertime is the also the best time to bring out your tent and head off to the woods to commune with nature.
-But nature can be unpredictable sometimes and there are a few areas in the forest that have dangerous plants that can cause skin allergies.
+Summertime is also the best time to bring out your tent and head to the woods to commune with nature.
+But nature can be unpredictable and there are dangerous plants in every forest that can cause skin allergies.

 One particular plant you should avoid is poison ivy, which can cause a severe skin rash and put your camping activity to a sudden halt.

 Fortunately, one easy way to avoid this rash is to just avoid contact with poison ivy.
-Do a little research and find out what poison ivy looks like and avoid it at all costs.
-But if you do get into contact with this nasty little plant be sure to bring with you any over-the-counter hydrocortisone and lather it on affected areas of your skin.
+Go online and find out what poison ivy looks like so you can avoid it at all costs.
+But if you do get into contact with this nasty little plant be sure to bring with you any over-the-counter hydrocortisone and lather it on the affected areas of your skin.

-Rashes that look like tiny dots can dampen your summer-loving spirit and scratching it could only make it worse.
+Rashes that look like tiny dots can dampen your summer-loving spirit and scratching it will only make it worse.

 Heat rash is often caused by sweat getting trapped under warm clothes.
 And even though its summertime and you’re likely to wear cooler clothes there are some areas of your body that can still prevent air from cooling your skin.